mukhortov/HESH-WordPress-Plugin/README.md

 			```
 		- the fixed settings don't stick when scrolled past the editor
 		- minimum maxheight?
+		- highlight a selection and have it wrap elements
 	- browsers
 		- safari - seems ok
 		- FireFox (Mac) - seems ok